m-at1/Allure/README.md

 >
 >     -- A state for the counter text
 >		Text = main:State("Count: 0")
->			:custom "count"(0)  -- A custom attribute to have the current count
+>         -- A custom attribute to have the current count
+>			:custom "count"(0)
->			:setter(function(self, item)  -- And a custom setter to update the count, value and call connections (updater)
+>         -- And a custom setter to update the count, value and call connections (updater)
+>			:setter(function(self, item)
 >				self.count = item
 >				Allure.set(self, "Count: " .. item)
 >  			self:updater()
 >			end),
 >
 >     -- Whenever it is clicked, set the state to the next number
+>     -- This calls the setter, which does everything we need
 >		Allure.onEvent "MouseButton1Click"(function(self)
 >			self.Text(self.Text.count + 1)
 >		end),